schemedoc/surveys/surveys/set-syntax.md

 * Bigloo acts as if we were trying to set! an undefined variable (which is also true!)

-* STklos' behavior is different - it complains about not being able to match a clause when expanding the macro (g was registered as a macro, and we set it to a procedure that does not do clause matching).
+* STklos' behavior (up to version 1.70) is different - it complains about not being able to match a clause when expanding the macro (g was registered as a macro, and we set it to a procedure that does not do clause matching).